github-pfeifer-syscon-de/calcpp/README.md

 * The parsing doesn't support grouping separators
   (and they are missing in output as well).

-To build on (Lin)ux use:
+To build on (Lin)ux use (as a prerequisite genericImg is required):
 <pre>
 autoreconf -fis
-./configure ...
+./configure --prefix=/usr
 make
 </pre>